dorabz/Fitnessify/README.md

 # Fitnessify

-Repository of the Fitnessify project as a part of the university course Information Systems.
+Repository of the Fitnessify app made in Django.